 Temporomandibular Joint Dysfunction Syndrome (TMD) is a disorder that affects many Americans.
 Issues with your temporomandibular joint cause frequent headaches, teeth grinding, jaw pain, and other issues.
 Many individuals with TMD aren’t aware they have it.
-Not to worry, Dr. Asil and his staff have the skills and knowledge to alleviate pain or discomfort caused by TMD.
+Not to worry, Dr. Petri and her staff have the skills and knowledge to alleviate pain or discomfort caused by TMD.

 Pain associated with TMD can significantly alter the way patients perform day-to-day tasks.
 When patients come in with symptoms of TMD, we first look for clear signs of TMD, diagnose the issue, and determine a treatment plan.
 We will either prescribe medication or advise you on how to reduce pain.
 We don’t ever want our patients to suffer.